crcresearch/ndcmsT3/docs/new_user/modules.md

 - general_software
 - development_tools_and_libraries.

-> [!IMPORTANT]
+!!! important
-> Modules within the restricted_software category cannot be used without first receiving permission to access those pieces of software.
+    Modules within the restricted_software category cannot be used without first receiving permission to access those pieces of software.

->
-> The deprecated category contains modules which are out of date or no longer being supported after the next biannual outage.
-The date of the next biannual outage can be found on the [main page](../index.html) .
+    The deprecated category contains modules which are out of date or no longer being supported after the next biannual outage.
+The date of the next biannual outage can be found on the [main page](../index.md) .
 These modules can still be used, however it is recommended to move your application to a newer version of the deprecated module.

 ------------------------------------------------------------------------